vmkcom/dropbox-js/doc/builtin_drivers.md

 `rememberUser`, and implements signing out as described above.

-### Dropbox.Drivers.Popup
+### Dropbox.AuthDriver.Popup

-This driver may be useful for browser applications that can't handle the redirections peformed by `Dropbox.Drivers.Redirect`.
+This driver may be useful for browser applications that can't handle the redirections peformed by `Dropbox.AuthDriver.Redirect`.
 This driver avoids changing the location of the application's browser window by popping up a separate window, and loading the Dropbox authorization page in that window.